Skip to main content

 1. Select your Snowflake source first

-2. Choose the relevant databases (only Snowflake databases will appear)
+2. Choose the relevant databases.
+Only Snowflake databases from that source appear.

-3. Select the specific schemas (only schemas from chosen databases will appear)
+3. Select the specific schemas.
+Only schemas from the chosen databases appear.

 4. Apply tags to all selected tables

-This prevents accidentally selecting tables from the wrong source or invalid database/schema combinations.
+This prevents accidentally selecting tables from the wrong source or invalid database and schema combinations.

 Columns